ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 .. versionadded:: 2.8

-Since Ansible 2.8, you can have user supplied doc_fragments by using a ``doc_fragments`` directory adjacent to play or role, just like any other plugin.
+Since Ansible 2.8, you can have user-supplied doc_fragments by using a ``doc_fragments`` directory adjacent to play or role, just like any other plugin.

 For example, all AWS modules should include: